-I was a white person who had the choice to return to Amherst College on full scholarship, while the people I was trying to help were, at least in short haul, stuck.
-I decided it best to leave the work to people who more integrated in the community, and better understood how to proceed.
+I was a white person who had the choice to avoid the draft by returning to Amherst College on full scholarship, while the people I was trying to help were, at least in short haul, stuck with the consequences of our actions.
+Thus, I decided it best to leave the work to people who were more integrated into the community I was trying to serve, and better understood how to proceed.

 I left North Carolina a week before the SCOPE summer project ended, and not long before Stokely Carmichael began speaking about Black Power and the need for Black people to take control of the civil rights struggle.

 Besides, I needed to address my own struggle as a closeted gay man who, with no positive role models, latched his own struggle onto the struggles of others.
 Coming out took several more years.
 I became quite active in SDS.
 After graduating Amherst and spending a summer in the SDS teacher/organizer institute, I became an SDS campus traveler in the midwest where I organized the midwest's first draft resistance conference with Benjamin Spock as keynote speaker.